AkshitCalonia/luma/README.md

 - Proper design and UX.
 - Effective collaboration and version control with Git and GitHub.

-## What's next for Luna
+## What's next for Echo-Tails

 OpenAI recently released SOMA, a groundbreaking text-to-video tool.
-Our next biggest step is to prospectively integrate Luna with this technology to advance storytime imagery into playable video formats.
+Our next biggest step is to prospectively integrate Echo-Tails with this technology to advance storytime imagery into playable video formats.
 We also want to augment additional features including a storybook history that you can access through a sidebar or by flipping back and forth between pictures, the ability to fullscreen and toggle subtitles on/off, and an option to download the story with its linked images and voiceovers.
 We can enhance the user interface further to provide a more user-friendly experience.
 We would also look into ways to speed up our calls to generate the image URL.

 In the realm of voice-to-image generation, there are a lot of use cases outside of the storytelling situation we have focused on.
-Luna can be used as a visualization tool for on-the-fly business pitches or presentations.
+Echo-Tails can be used as a visualization tool for on-the-fly business pitches or presentations.
 Its exceptional visual aid enables to students to more competently memorize speeches or facts for an exam or any upcoming event.
-For individuals who occupy themselves with podcasts, Luna can be used alongside podcasts to curate a more immersive experience.
+For individuals who occupy themselves with podcasts, Echo-Tails can be used alongside podcasts to curate a more immersive experience.

 ## Techstack